Wellington College, Berkshire: History

 On 6 September 2013, readers of The Week magazine voted Wellington College "The Most Forward-Thinking School in the UK", and four days later Tatler magazine chose Wellington College as the "Best Senior School in Britain", at its Schools Awards evening in London.
 In 2024, Wellington College was again featured in Tatler magazine, with the Master, James Dahl, being nominated for "Best Head of a Public School".

+From the commencement of the 2025-26 academic year, Wellington College became 50%-50% split between boys and girls, and in the same year it celebrated 50 years of co-education.

 'Wellbeing' classes

 Sir Anthony Seldon, the co-founder of Action for Happiness, emphasises the need to ensure pupils' wellbeing, and as Master of Wellington College (2006–2015), implemented classes in the subject.

 Following reports, in the early 2000s, that some pupils at Wellington College had been subjected to bullying, the then-new Master of the College, Sir Anthony Seldon, an author and historian, introduced 'wellbeing' classes to the curriculum, in conjunction with a team at the University of Cambridge.
 He felt that it was important to help his pupils find the best ways to be happy, and explained the reasons for introducing the subject to the curriculum.